ossf/wg-metrics-and-metadata/README.md

 # Identifying Security Threats in Open Source Projects

-The purpose of the Identifying Security Threats working group is to enable stakeholders to have informed confidence in the security of open source projects.
+The purpose of this working group is to enable stakeholders to have informed confidence in the security of open source projects.
 We do this by collecting, curating, and communicating relevant metrics and metadata from open source projects and the ecosystems of which they are a part.

 ### Motivation